elmindreda/Nori/README.md

 people may find it useful, it comes with no support and far too little documentation.

+If you like Wendy and would like to use it for your game, you should instead most likely use [gameplay](http://www.gameplay3d.org/), which is eerily similar, more complete _and_ actually supported.

 Wendy currently lives on [GitHub](https://github.com/elmindreda/Wendy).